saglea/Final-Project/NetworkTemplate.md

 3) What is the name of the malware downloaded to the 10.6.12.203 machine?
    - Downloaded malware: june11.dll
-   - Once you have found the file, export it to your Kali machine's desktop.
    - Command to export: File > Export Objects > HTTP > Text Filter: june11.dll > Save > Desktop

 ![Networkp 11](https://user-images.githubusercontent.com/91024338/143693443-960e3c29-5f64-4aca-8942-31d1d140accf.JPG)